-The viterbi algorithm was invented by from Andrew J. Viterbi 1967 [1] and is used to decode convolution codes for example in communication networks or environments where we force large state sequence problems [1].
-A specefic example for an use case in communication networks is reducing errors during mobile communication and transmitting data with WLAN [12].
-The viterbi algorithm is also used to reduce the errors on persistent data on a hard drive, which is interesting for data recovery and backup systems [9].
-In ares of research for speech recognition the viterbi algorithm is used to recognize speech or spotting keywords within a given sequence of words.
-The publication from Alfonsus Raditya Arsadjaja and Achmad Imam Kistijantoro describe an improvement of the viterbi algorithm in Automatic Speech Recognition (ASR).
-They build a parallel ASR system to work on the Graphics Processing Unit (GPU) instead of the Central Processing Unit (CPU) [3].
-In general the audio signal has to be preprocessed to extract features and put them into a model like the Gaussian mixtures model (GMM) which is used in [3].
+The Viterbi algorithm was invented by Andrew J. Viterbi in 1967 [1] and is used to decode convolution codes—for example, in communication networks or environments where we face large state sequence problems [1].
+A specific example for a use case in communication networks is reducing errors during mobile communication and transmitting data with WLAN [12].
+The Viterbi algorithm is also used to reduce the errors on persistent data on a hard drive, which is interesting for data recovery and backup systems [9].
+In research areas for speech recognition, the Viterbi algorithm is used to recognize speech or to spot keywords within a given sequence of words.
+The publication from Alfonsus Raditya Arsadjaja and Achmad Imam Kistijantoro describe an improvement in the Viterbi algorithm in Automatic Speech Recognition (ASR).
+They built a parallel ASR system to work on the Graphics Processing Unit (GPU) instead of the Central Processing Unit (CPU) [3].
+In general, the audio signal has to be preprocessed to extract features and put them into a model like the Gaussian mixtures model (GMM), which is used in [3].
 The idea is to speed up the evaluation of GMMs with the higher amount of cores in the GPU.
-On mobile devices ASR is becoming more attracted.
-It is used by different speech recognition software like Siri, Cortana or Alexa.
-Mobile devices are very energy sensitive so the ASR has to be less power consuming and efficient.
-An approach to create a power saving solution for ASR is described in the paper [13] where the authors use the GPU from the mobile device to determine a low power ASR.
-In addition the viterbi algorithm finds some use cases in large state sequence problems occurring in bioinformatics.
-Json Bobbin describes in his paper an incremental approach of the viterbi algorithm for solving large state problems.
-The incremental version of the viterbi algorithm reduces the memory usage of the long state sequences [4].
-Another use case for the viterbi algorithm is presented in the paper from Yuan, Illindala and Khalsa where they present a modified viterbi algorithm to determine a system restoration strategy to ensure network stability [5].
-Some additional papers, which use the same or similar solution approaches for HMM as described above, consist of the following works. ”On efficient Viterbi decoding for hidden semi-Markov models” [11] ”presenting algorithms for improved Viterbi decoding for the case of hidden semi-Markov models” [11], which focuses on improvements and observations of the efficiency for using the viterbi algorithm on ”fully connected models as well as restrictive topologies and state duration conditions” [11]. ”Data analyzing and daily activity learning with hidden Markov model” [14] in which the viterbi algorithm is used to ”translate and reduce the raw data to state data.
-Secondly using hidden Markov model, forward algorithm, and Viterbi Algorithm to analyze the data” [14] for the purpose of ”observing and analyzing a person’s daily activities” [14]. ”Network Anomaly Detection” [2] which focuses on ”a new approach using Two-dimensional Hidden Markov Model (HMM) based Viterbi algorithm” [2] that aims to ”detect anomalous behaviors but also identifying the Intention behind them” [2].
-Lastly ”Efficient computation of the hidden Markov model entropy for a given observation sequence” [6] which describes an implementation of the viterbi algorithm that ”is based on a trellis structure resembling that of the Viterbi algorithm, and permits the efficient computation of the entropy with a complexity linear in the number of observations” [6].
+In mobile devices, ASR is becoming more attractive.
+It is used by different kinds of speech recognition software like Siri, Cortana, or Alexa.
+Mobile devices are very energy sensitive; hence, the ASR has to consume less power and be efficient.
+An approach to create a power-saving solution for ASR is described in the paper [13] where the authors use the GPU from the mobile device to determine a low power ASR.
+In addition, the Viterbi algorithm finds some use cases in large state sequence problems occurring in bioinformatics.
+Jason Bobbin describes in his paper an incremental approach of the Viterbi algorithm for solving large state problems.
+The incremental version of the Viterbi algorithm reduces the memory usage of the long state sequences [4].
+Another use case for the Viterbi algorithm is presented in the paper by Yuan, Illindala, and Khalsa, where they present a modified Viterbi algorithm to determine a system restoration strategy to ensure network stability [5].
+Some additional papers, which use the same or similar solution approaches for HMM, as described above, consist of the following works: ‘On efficient Viterbi decoding for hidden semi-Markov models’ [11] ‘presenting algorithms for improved Viterbi decoding for the case of hidden semi-Markov models’ [11], which focuses on improvements and observations of the efficiency for using the Viterbi algorithm on ‘fully connected models as well as restrictive topologies and state duration conditions’ [11].
+‘Data analyzing and daily activity learning with hidden Markov model’ [14], in which the Viterbi algorithm is used to ‘translate and reduce the raw data to state data.
+Secondly, using the hidden Markov model, forward algorithm, and the Viterbi algorithm to analyze the data’ [14] for the purpose of ‘observing and analyzing a person’s daily activities’ [14].
+‘Network Anomaly Detection’ [2], which focuses on ‘a new approach using Two-dimensional Hidden Markov Model (HMM) based Viterbi algorithm’ [2], aims to ‘detect anomalous behaviors but also identify the intention behind them’ [2].
+Lastly, ‘Efficient computation of the hidden Markov model entropy for a given observation sequence’ [6], which describes an implementation of the Viterbi algorithm which ‘is based on a trellis structure resembling that of the Viterbi algorithm, and permits the efficient computation of the entropy with a complexity linear in the number of observations’ [6].

 PROBLEM